rafaelbreno/go4noobs/00_Learn_GO/01_variables_and_types/README.md

           }
       ```
 6. Custom Type
-    - In GO there is var types that the developer creates
+    - In Go there is var types that the developer creates
     - This is something usual in the future, for now its more like an abstract idea
     - ```go
         // type myType subType